hashicorp/nomad/website/source/intro/vs/swarm.html.md

 By contrast, Swarm is not distributed or highly available by default.
 External systems must be used for coordination to support replication.
-When Swarm has replication enabled, it uses an active/standby model, meaning the other servers cannot be used to make scheduling decisions.
+When replication is enabled, Swarm uses an active/standby model, meaning the other servers cannot be used to make scheduling decisions.
-Swarm does not support multiple failure isolation regions or federation.
+Swarm also does not support multiple failure isolation regions or federation.